 - For Strong Bones: Thyme is an excellent source of vitamin K and a good source of iron, calcium and manganese which are all essential to promoting proper bone growth, maintaining strong, healthy bones and preventing bone disease.

 - Oral Care: Thyme essential oil is a great oral tonic preventing and treating tooth decay, laryngitis, plaque formation, sore throat, mouth sores, tonsillitis and bad breath.
-Used in mouthwashes, toothpaste and ointments.
+Used

 - Calms Nerves: Thyme works as a tonic and stimulates the nervous system.
 It alleviates nervous disorders like nightmares, depression, nervous exhaustion, insomnia and melancholy.